EllieZhangy/Loan-Prediction/README.md

 ### 1. Clean and prepare the data
 ### 2. EDA
 ### 3. Feature Engineering
-### 2: Build the models.
-- 7 Models are used in this project
+### 2: Build the models: 7 Models are used in this project
 ### 3. Model Comparison and Analysis
 ### 4. Model Selection and Hyper-parameter Tuning
 ### 5. Test the models using the data found within the "Data for Testing" file.